Akiane-cloudy/NTUST-CompilerDesign-sD_Compiler/README.md

   - Execute the command `./parser <SOURCE_FILE>`, where `<SOURCE_FILE>` is a `.sd` file.
   - The output will be displayed in the terminal, and scanned tokens will be saved to `token.txt`.
   - If the grammar is correct and no semantic conflicts are detected, the message `"Parsing completed successfully!"` be shown.
 Otherwise, error or warning messages will be displayed.
-  - After parsing `"{}"`, the symbol table of identifiers will be dumped.
+  - After parsing every scope, the symbol table of identifiers will be dumped.

 - How to Clean:
   - Use `make clean` to Clean the Generated Files